philjord/ElderScrollsExplorer/README.md

 12. Ensure "Import all existing Eclipse Projects" is ticked on
 13. Click Finish
 14. Wait for it to be pulled and imported
-15. In the project Explorer window right click the new project (ElderScrollsExplorer) and select Import
+15. In the project Explorer window open the new project (ElderScrollsExplorer)
+16. Right click on the file in the root called "projectSet.psf" and select Import
-16. Select Team -> Team Project Set
+17. Select Team -> Team Project Set
-17. Tick "File" and browse to the projectSet.psf file in the root of the new project
-18. Click Finish
+18. It should be showing the selected file, click Finish

-Everything you need (apart from game data files) in now present
+Everything you need (apart from game data files) should now be present in your IDE, it is a long list of projects

-All the required 3rd party library jars are in the project external_jars

 ###To run as a java application
 Before running it: